Lawyer as Problem-Solver Program

 For most lawyers, negotiation is a central part of their professional duties.
 Of those matters that come into a lawyer's office, the vast majority are resolved by negotiation.
 Negotiation also is part of everyday life.
 This course is designed to give students experience in negotiation, as well as a foundation in negotiation theory.
 The emphasis of the course is on experiential learning.
 Students spend most of their time participating in negotiation simulations, as well as discussing negotiation problems.
-Students are observed in negotiations and receive feedback.
+Students are observed in negotiations and receive feedback, which includes feedback from their peers relating to reputation.
 Several negotiations are videotaped for later viewing and additional feedback.

 Negotiation simulations cover a wide range of situations.
 In past years, students have negotiated the settlement of lawsuits, neighborhood disputes, campus disputes, personal services contracts, contracts for the sale and purchase of commercial and residential property, intra-family disputes, corporate takeovers, international and labor disputes.

 The class meets three hours one afternoon or evening per week.
 Additional meetings with students and attorneys also are required to negotiate or prepare for negotiations.

 Advanced Negotiation Workshop